Judith Scheele: Career

 In 2019 she gave the Malinowski Memorial Lecture at LSE in London.

 In 2021-2022, she was a member of the Institute for Advanced Study in Princeton, New Jersey.

 Selected publications

 Monographs

 Village Matters: Knowledge, Politics and Community in Kabylia (Algeria) (Oxford: James Currey, 2009).

 Smugglers and Saints of the Sahara: Regional Connectivity in the Twentieth Century (Cambridge: Cambridge University Press, 2012).

 (with Julien Brachet) The Value of Disorder: Autonomy, Prosperity, and Plunder in the Chadian Sahara (Cambridge: Cambridge University Press, 2019).

+Shifting Sands: A Human History of the Sahara (New York: Basic Books, 2025).

 Edited volumes

 (ed. with James McDougall) Saharan Frontiers: Space and Mobility in Northwest Africa (Bloomington: Indiana University Press, 2012).

 (ed. with Fernanda Pirie) Legalism: Community and Justice (Oxford: Oxford University Press, 2014).

 (ed. with Paul Dresch) Legalism: Rules and Categories (Oxford: Oxford University Press, 2015).